OriginProtocol/ousd-governance/README.md

 This will start both the NextJS app and a listener script monitoring your local blockchain for changes.

-## Deployment
-IMPORTANT (!) once we deploy contracts on the mainnet rename the `start:production:once_contracts_deployed` script command to `start` from the `client/package.json`...
-If either listener or web commands fail on production we want the whole dyno to restart.
-Right now production listener is not working because contracts are not yet deployed to mainnet.

 ## Gotchas

 Here are some places you may come unstuck when setting up locally.
 If you find any yourself, please document them here to help your fellow engineers: